OKRs and performance evaluation are two different concepts. They can go hand in hand but should not be dependent on each other.

 When companies link OKRs with performance reviews, the objectives are cascaded down to individual employees for easy evaluation.
 This results in huge multiplication of OKRs at the employee level and makes managing them quite difficult.

 Most importantly such cascading of objectives shifts the focus of teams and employees on the output at the individual level rather than the outcome at the organizational level.
 This negates the very essence of OKRs which are designed for setting common business objectives.
+Read this article about cascading okrs.

 It also increases the competition between employees at individual levels and impacts team alignment.